tonsky/Clojure-Sublimed/README.md

-# Better EDN syntax for SublimeText 3
+# Better Clojure and EDN syntaxes for SublimeText 3

 ## Why another syntax?